 The best conditions for Snapper are East-North-East to South-East ground swells with South wind.
 An East-South-East long period swell in particular will create the best conditions for long barrel rides to be had.

 Not surprisingly, the Australians have traditionally dominated both the men's and women's events at Gold Coast.
-Since the first Stubies in 1977, the wins have gone to Australia (22x), American (9x), Hawaii (3x) and Brazil (2x).
+Since the first Stubies in 1977, the wins for men have gone to Australia (22x), American (9x), Hawaii (3x) and Brazil (3x).
 A number of surfers have won the event multiple times, including hometown heroes Mick Fanning and Joel Parkinson.
-However the record goes to King Slater with a staggering six event wins.
-In fact, five of Slater's six event wins coincided with a World Title victory.
-With his foot finally healed and having a solid warm up in Manly under his belt, a win at Gold Coast for Slater could mean trouble for the likes of John John and Gabe going into the 2019 season.

-Watch the Quiksilver Pro Gold Coast and Boost Mobile Pro Gold Coast live April 3-13 on Worldsurfleague.com, App and Facebook.
+Watch the Corona Gold Coast Open and live March 26-April 6 on Worldsurfleague.com, App and Facebook.